 The Pennsylvania legislature was frustrated that the state was losing so much revenue from citizens engaging in offshore illegal sports betting.
 Proponents of the bill began discussing the details in 2015.

 Pennsylvania has always been very pro-gambling.
 It’s the second-largest casino state in the country.
 Its gambling rate has grown steadily since it legalized casinos back in 2004.
+The Pennsylvania Gaming Control Board regulates gambling, including sports betting.

 This has created a great response to sports betting, which has been seen in the state’s revenue.
 Pennsylvania is putting up massive numbers when it comes to its legal betting business.